OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 ```

 > [!IMPORTANT]
-> The `insertWorksheetsFromBase64` method is supported for Excel on Windows, Mac, and the web.
+> The `insertWorksheetsFromBase64` method is supported for Excel on the web, on Windows, and on Mac.
 It's not supported for iOS.
-Additionally, in Excel on the web this method doesn't support source worksheets with PivotTable, Chart, Comment, or Slicer elements.
+Additionally, in Excel on the web, this method doesn't support source worksheets with PivotTable, Chart, Comment, or Slicer elements.
 If those objects are present, the `insertWorksheetsFromBase64` method returns the `UnsupportedFeature` error in Excel on the web.

 The following code sample shows how to insert worksheets from another workbook into the current workbook.
 This code sample first processes a workbook file with a [`FileReader`](https://developer.mozilla.org/docs/Web/API/FileReader) object and extracts a base64-encoded string, and then it inserts this base64-encoded string into the current workbook.
 The new worksheets are inserted after the worksheet named **Sheet1**.
 Note that `[]` is passed as the parameter for the [InsertWorksheetOptions.sheetNamesToInsert](/javascript/api/excel/excel.insertworksheetoptions#excel-excel-insertworksheetoptions-sheetnamestoinsert-member) property.
 This means that all the worksheets from the target workbook are inserted into the current workbook.